What Is Lean Inventory Management?

 How to Implement a Lean Inventory Management System

 Keeping a lean inventory is a bit of a balancing act, however.
-Restaurants have to be on top of their inventory management, ensuring orders are placed exactly when they need to be.
-They have to keep an eye on food and vendor prices, as well, to make sure they’re not overspending.
+Restaurants have to be on top of their inventory management, ensuring orders are placed exactly when they need to be for a smooth inventory flow.
+They have to keep an eye on food and vendor prices, as well, to make sure they're not overspending.

-To do that, there are some systems restaurants should put in place.
+To do that, there are some lean tools restaurants should put in place.

 Push vs. Pull System